xpepper/poker-hands-kata/README.md

 ### TODO

-* [R] `GameResultFormatter` has too many responsibilities (format the player name, format the rank and combine them together)
-    - This is making tests dependent each other (e.g. if we change the formatting of the high card we have two tests that fail)
+* [R] Smells like a rule engine is yelling to be implemented to evaluate the poker hands...
+    * The knowledge about the priorities of the Rank is expressed in two places `Hand.rank` and `Rank` priority field.

 * [F] Poker hand with three cards... ("3 cards" world)
     * rewrite the logic to find the highest card in a hand using sorting
     * three of a kind ranking
     * Add the missing ranks in `Rank`

+* [R] `GameResultFormatter` has too many responsibilities (format the player name, format the rank and combine them together)
+    - This is making tests dependent each other (e.g. if we change the formatting of the high card we have two tests that fail)

 * [R] Idea to avoid having many boilerplate equals / hashcode / ... : have a list of cards on the `Rank` superclass?